At Monarch Pilates we specialize in meeting you at your fitness level, working with current injuries

 Why so subtle?

-Our bodies have well established strategies of movement.
-When retraining our habits, the lesser used muscles can be more difficult to feel.
-To successfully change a strategy for movement, we need to focus on not using our stronger accessory muscles.
+Our bodies have well established movement.
+When retraining our habits, the lesser used muscles can be difficult to feel.
+The larger superficial muscles tend to dominate our movement and prevent the smaller muscles from naturally working.
 The brain is used to a certain amount of effort that is often excessive.
-For example a pelvic tilt needs connection to feet, pelvic floor and deep abs, but not the gluteals, hip flexors and low back.
+For example a pelvic tilt needs connection to feet, pelvic floor and deep abs with less gluteals, hip flexors and low back.
 When you perform a simplified pelvic tilt it feels like less work and much more subtle.
 Learning how to do a correct pelvic tilt is part of the foundation work that is essential to strengthening your core in ab work rather than straining your back and hips.

 How do I do core work correctly?